alperragib/HexadecimalToDecimal/README.md

 # Hexadecimal To Decimal Converter

-It is a Java project that converts from the hexadecimal number system to the decimal number system.
+This project is a Java project that converts from Hexadecimal to decimal.